-- Counsel the employee about performance and ascertain his or her understanding of requirements.
-Ascertain whether there are any issues that are contributing to the poor performance.
-These issues are not always immediately obvious to the supervisor.
+- Counsel the employee about performance and ascertain his or her understanding of their job requirements.
+Ascertain whether there are any issues that are contributing to poor performance.
+These issues are not always immediately obvious to the manager.
 Solve these issues, if possible.

-An example of an issue is the employee doesn't understand the goal of what he needs to contribute.
-A second example of an issue in a poor attendance performance situation is that the employee is taking time off to assist his sick mother.
-He didn't tell his manager who would have referred the situation to Human Resources for addressing as FMLA eligible time off.
+An example of an issue is the employee doesn't understand the goal of what he or she needs to contribute.
+A second example of an issue in a poor attendance performance situation is that the employee is taking time off to assist their sick mother.
+He or she didn't tell their manager who would have referred the situation to Human Resources for addressing as FMLA eligible time off.

 - Verbally reprimand the employee for poor performance.
 Tell the employee that you will document the next steps in progressive discipline and that termination can result at any point in the progressive discipline process when the employer believes that the employee is unable to improve despite repeated warnings.
 Document the conversation.

 - Provide a formal written verbal warning in the employee's file, in an effort to improve employee performance.
-Continue progressive discipline as long as you believe the employee is making efforts to bring his performance on track.
+Continue progressive discipline as long as you believe the employee is making efforts to bring their performance back on track.

 - Provide an escalating number of days in which the employee is suspended from work without pay.
 Start with one day off, escalate to three and then escalate to five.

-- End the employment of an individual who refuses to improve.
+- End your employment relationship with an individual who refuses to improve.

 Are you interested to know how you can communicate effectively during disciplinary action you are taking to correct an employee's behavior or performance?
 In this example, the employee's coworkers have often experienced the brunt of the impact of the employee's absenteeism or failure to contribute.

-His coworkers will appreciate any action you take to correct the problem.
-(You can tell coworkers that you've addressed the problem—nothing more—but sometimes they need to know that their complaints were at least heeded.)
+His or her coworkers will appreciate any action you take to correct the problem.
+(You can tell coworkers that you've addressed the problem—nothing more—but sometimes they need to know that their complaints were at least heard and heeded.)